Roles in the "add manually" section

 We’ve combined a couple suggestions about researcher roles into this idea where we can keep you updated with progress.
 ORCID is planning to review the role options that we capture and how those roles are displayed shortly.
 We will be including all the ideas proposed in the forum in that review and will provide an update once that review is done.
 If you have any more suggestions for roles please leave them as a comment on this idea.

-AdminORCID (Global) (Admin, ORCID) commented
+AdminORCID (EMEA) (Admin, ORCID) commented

 With our upgrade to the API v2.0 we have partially addressed this idea by adding a new peer review functionality.